tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/01_setup_and_monocle.md

 file.copy(from="/cluster/tufts/bio/tools/training/trajectory_analysis",to="./", recursive = TRUE)
 ```

+## Project Setup

+Now that we have copied over the directory for today's workshop we are going to use this folder to create a new R project.
+R projects are great for managing analyses in a containerized way.
+To create an R project from within our `trajectory_analysis` directory we will:

+- Go to `File` > `New Project`
+- `Existing Directory`
+- Browse for the `trajectory_analysis` folder
+- Click `Create Project`

-Now that we have our data and scripts copied, let's navigate to our scripts folder and open up "trajectory_analysis.Rmd".
+Now that we have our data and scripts copied, let's navigate to our `scripts` folder and open up "trajectory_analysis.Rmd".

 ## Loading Libraries and Data

-Before we analyze our single-cell RNA-Seq data
+Before we analyze our single-cell RNA-Seq data we will need to load the libraries needed for our analysis:

 ```R
 # --- Load Libraries -----------------------------------------------------------